Ethiopian Airlines pilot mistakenly lands at unfinished airport | DW | 05.04.2021

-The plane's non-appearance took its original destination in Zambia by surprise.
-As the pilot informed air traffic control he was about to land, they told him: "We can't see you."
+The plane's nonappearance took its original destination in Zambia by surprise.
+As the pilot informed air traffic control that he was about to land, they told him: "We can't see you."

-An Ethiopian Airlines plane landed at an airport that is still under construction in Zambia, "by mistake," a government official and the carrier itself said on Monday.
+An Ethiopian Airlines plane landed at an airport that is still under construction in Zambia, "by mistake," a government official and the carrier announced on Monday.

-The cargo plane touched down on Sunday at the not-yet-finished airport in Zambia's northern Copperbelt province, which is currently served by the Simon Mwansa Kapwepwe International Airport some 15 kilometers (nine miles) away.
+The cargo plane touched down on Sunday at the not-yet-finished airport in Zambia's northern Copperbelt province, which is currently served by the Simon Mwansa Kapwepwe International Airport, some 15 kilometers (9 miles) away.

-"When he was about to land he was communicating with the radar and they told him, 'We can't see you'," the transport ministry's permanent secretary Misheck Lungu told news agency AFP.
+"When he was about to land he was communicating with the radar, and they told him: 'We can't see you,'" the Transport Ministry's permanent secretary, Misheck Lungu, told the news agency AFP.
 "So he used his sight as he had no control and landed at an airport still under construction."

-Lungu added that no damage had been incurred and said investigators would be releasing a "comprehensive report" in due course.
+Lungu added that no damage had been incurred and said investigators would be releasing a "comprehensive report."

 Zambia is Africa's second-largest copper producer, with the majority of the mineral located in the Copperbelt region.